Javari Temple, Khajuraho

 The Javari Temple in Khajuraho, India, is a Hindu temple, which forms part of the Khajuraho Group of Monuments, a UNESCO World Heritage Site.
 It was built between c.
 975 and 1100 A.D.

 The temple is dedicated to the Hindu deity Shiva.
 The main idol of the temple is broken and headless(see image).

 Location

 The temple is located in the eastern area of Khajuraho.
 It is near to and visible from Vamana Temple, and at a distance of about 200 meters (south) from it.

 Architecture

 It has well-proportioned architecture, with a sanctum, vestibule, mandapa and portico, but without pradakshinapatha.
 It has remable Makara Torana (Capricorn Arch) and shikhara (top).
 It has three bands of carved sculptures on the outer wall.
 The temple has a close resemblance with Chaturbhuja Temple, also at Khajuraho.

 Main idol

 The main idol (of Vishnu) of the temple is broken and headless.

 Makara (Capricorn) Arch

-Temple has beautiful Makara (Capricorn) Arch at the entrance porch (also seen in image).
+Temple has a beautiful Makara (Capricorn) Arch at the entrance porch (also seen in image).